top of page

 -

 Litter Box & Litter: Our piglets are litter box trained prior to going home.
 I have found that a small rabbit pan works perfect for a litter box.
 I use compressed pine pellets with my piglets for litter.
 It is easy to clean, low dust, low odor and a little goes a long way!
-If you plan to keep your pig inside, I recommend a litter box for the first couple weeks until your piglet i adjusted to his/her new home life.
-If you plan to use the litter box, great but if it's not your thing, that's great too!
-Pigs can be thought to use the potty outside as you would teach a dog, except pigs pick up on the routine of going potty outside quicker.
-With treats in hand & given something to work for - They are easy to train!
+If you plan to keep your pig inside, I recommend a litter box for the first couple weeks until your piglet is well adjusted.
+If a litter box isn't quite your thing.
+Pigs are extremely food motivated and can be thought to use the potty outside.
+Training is very similar to how you would teach a dog, except pigs tend to pick up on going potty outside quicker.
+With treats in hand or motivation & something to work for - They are easy to train!
+Videos of how to train your pig so can be found on YouTube.

 bottom of page